 You don't really lose out on performance either, with Gtech claiming up to 560MB/s transfer speeds.
 Testing using the same selection of files, the G-Drive Mobile SSD took 24.4 seconds to transfer.
 We tested it a few times just to be sure, and it was consistently around four to five seconds slower than the previous two drives, despite claiming faster top speeds.
 Still, it's hardly slow, just not quite as fast as the T5 or Sandisk Extreme.

-Samsung X5 Thunderbolt drive - Faster than fast
+Samsung X5 Thunderbolt drive

 If you want a stupendously fast external drive, look no further.
 The Samsung X5 is it, featuring sequential read speeds up to 2,800MB/s and sequential write speeds up to 2,300MB/s.
 Using the same 9.3GB collection of seven video files, we tested the transfer speeds and were blown away.
 Those same files that take 20-25 seconds on the previously mentioned drives took less than 6.5 seconds on the Samsung X5.